kolkhis/lab-utils/monitoring/README.md

 The control node must be named `control_node` in the inventory file for the node_exporter role to properly append a new target to the `targets.json` file.
+To change this, set the `control_node_inventory_name` variable in `roles/node_exporter-deploy/vars/main.yml` to your preferred control node name.

 ### First Time Setup